PaulaH113/HabIT-Tracking-Application/README.md

 Upon launch, the user is presented with the following menu:
 --- HabIT ---

-Add a habit
+1.Add a habit
-Delete a habit
+2.Delete a habit
-Mark a habit as complete
+3.Mark a habit as complete
-Show all habits
+4.Show all habits
-Show streaks
+5.Show streaks
-Show analytics
+6.Show analytics
-Struggling habits last month
-Exit
+7.Exit

 ### Creating a New Habit